seankarson/docs/README.md

 + .scss allows both SASS and CSS ([SASS cheat sheet](http://sass-cheatsheet.brunoscopelliti.com/))

 ### Run locally

-Until there's a custom domain, running locally will look broken due to needing to have /docs/ in the URLs.

 Ignore the _site directory.
 This directory is rebuilt every time Jekyll rebuilds the site and will not be committed to GitHub.